-Belly dancing is very popular in Turkey.
-Night clubs are the most common venues, but belly dancers are also hired göbek atmak (“to toss the belly-button”) at weddings, circumcisions, and even…trade shows!
+Belly dancing is popular in Turkey.
+Night clubs are the most common venues, but belly dancers are also hired göbek atmak (“to toss the belly”) at weddings and special events.

 —by Tom Brosnahan

 |Female Travelers in Turkey|